 Opinions on the Ruling

-”The policy may be debatable but the law is clear: Congress has instructed that arbitration agreements like those before us must be enforced as written.
+Writing for the majority, Justice Neil Gorsuch stated, ”The policy may be debatable but the law is clear: Congress has instructed that arbitration agreements like those before us must be enforced as written.
 While Congress is of course always free to amend this judgment, we see nothing suggesting it did so in the NLRA — much less that it manifested a clear intention to displace the Arbitration Act.
 Because we can easily read Congress’s statutes to work in harmony, that is where our duty lies.”
-He was joined by joined by Chief Justice John Roberts and Justices Anthony Kennedy, Clarence Thomas, and Samuel Alito.
+He was joined by Chief Justice John Roberts and Justices Anthony Kennedy, Clarence Thomas, and Samuel Alito.

 To Justice Ginsburg, the arbitration act was relatively technical legislation, the intent of which is to regulate the resolution of commercial disputes between businesses of similar bargaining power.
 In contrast, the NLRA reflected a national policy “to place employers and employees on a more equal footing,” she wrote, joined by Justices Stephen Breyer, Sonia Sotomayor and Elena Kagan.